 Words in a story are inert.
 Until the reader reads.
 Reading transforms words into people, sounds, colors, and smells.

-AI mimics the way the brain works.
-Think of a neuron as a logic gate.
+An artificial neuron is a logic gate.
 The logic gate receives an input and decides to either fire or not.
-Imagine the logic gate recieves three numbers x1, x2, and x3, as input.
+Imagine the logic gate receives three numbers x1, x2, and x3, as input.
 Perhaps, x1 is three times as important as x2 and x3.
 The logic gate calculates 3x1 + x2 + x3.
 If this value falls above a certain threshold, it fires.

 Artificial neural networks are layers of artificial neurons arranged to trigger an output that leads to a conclusion.